feast: Judgment According to Works

 Given 07-Oct-04; Sermon #FT04-14; 69 minutes

-Richard Ritenbaugh, exploring the different nuances of the word "according to," in the context of the expression, "according to their works" suggests that parallel expressions "depending on," "equal to," or "in the same measure," seem to have the best fit.
+The phrase "according to," in the expression, "according to their works" can also mean, "depending on," "equal to," or "in the same measure."
 God demonstrates rock solid consistency in His judgments to all men at all times, including the hideous pagan religious practices of the Amorites as well as the insidious, political plotting of Sanballat.
 God applies the same measure to all men at all times: His standard is always the same.
 Because God, the Perfect Judge, sees the content of our hearts, nothing ever escapes His attention.
 God mercifully judges us over a lifetime of behaviors, not just one or two isolated incidents.
 As parents, we judge our children on their works- (whether they get done or not) over a lengthy period of time.
 Fruits, as a metaphor for works, we also judge longitudinally, but we must also scrutinize in a plural sense because not all of our fruit come to maturity.
 Works, fruits, or actions are the concrete proof of our belief and our growth.
 We are under God's scrutiny and judgment right now.
 If we fail to repent, getting on the right trajectory, God will have no choice but to reject us.

 I listen to and read the news every day—several times a day.
 You could call me a news junkie.
 That is part of my job.
 David Grabbe and I do some of the news that we put up on the World Watch page we have on cgg.org.
 This helps keep me up-to-date, but it has turned into a bit of an addiction.
 I cannot seem to go but a few hours before listening to the news.